rackspace-cookbooks/elkstack/README.md

 ### elkstack::default

-Default recipe, does not do anything.

-### elkstack::single

 A simple wrapper recipe that sets up Elasticsearch, Logstash, and Kibana.
 Also configures an rsyslog sink into logstash on the local box.
 Everything except Logstash and Kibana is locked down to listen only on localhost.

-### elkstack::cluster

-A simple wrapper recipe that sets up Elasticsearch, Logstash, and Kibana.
-Also configures an rsyslog sink into logstash on the local box.
-Sets the cluster flag so that the elasticsearch recipe builds it in a cluster-friendly way.

 ### elkstack::agent